CantoLang/canto/docs/canto in a nutshell.md

 A definition may have any number of child definitions, of any type, and there may be more child definitions nested within those.
 Example:
 ```
-    building [=
+    building {
-        floor_1 [=
+        floor_1 {
-            apt_1A [=
+            apt_1A {
                 int bedrooms = 1
                 float baths = 1.0
-            =]
+            }
-            apt_1B [=
+            apt_1B {
                 int bedrooms = 2
                 float baths = 1.5
-            =]
+            }
-        =]
+        }
-        floor_2 [=
+        floor_2 {
-            apt_PH [=
+            apt_PH {
                 int bedrooms = 3
                 float baths = 2.5
-            =]
+            }
-        =]
+        }
-    =]
+    }
 ```

 You can reference a child of a definition using the dot operator.
 Continuing on the preceding example:
 ```
     show_bedrooms [|
         <h2>Bedrooms</h2>
         <p>Apt.
-1A: [=
+1A: {=

             building.floor_1.apt_1A.bedrooms;

-        =] </p><p>Apt.
-1B: [=
+        =} </p><p>Apt.
+1B: {=

             building.floor_1.apt_1B.bedrooms;

-        =] </p><p>Apt.
-PH: [=
+        =} </p><p>Apt.
+PH: {=

             building.floor_2.apt_PH.bedrooms;

-        =] </p>
+        =} </p>
     |]
 ```

 ##7.
 Namespace

-Bento's namespace is somewhat unusual.
+Canto's namespace is somewhat unusual.
 Programming languages typically have different namespaces for different categories of entities such as types, classes, functions, objects and variables.
-In Bento, however, the boundaries between the categories are not so distinct.
+In Canto, however, the boundaries between the categories are not so distinct.
 A single entity may span multiple categories, acting as a type in some cases, a function in others and a variable in yet others, even though the entity is defined in only one place.
-So Bento has just one namespace for all entities.
+So Canto has just one namespace for all entities.

-One advantage of this approach is that a single Bento statement can operate on multiple levels simultaneously, or operate on different levels in different circumstances.
+One advantage of this approach is that a single Canto statement can operate on multiple levels simultaneously, or operate on different levels in different circumstances.
 An example of the former is the way every definition is also a type declaration.
 An example of the latter is the way some constructions can generate new data in some circurmstances and retrieve stored data in others (see the chapter on State below).

-Besides the namespace they reside in, the important characteristics of names in Bento are the lexical rules they follow and the rules for resolving them, which depends on the scope they are in.
+Besides the namespace they reside in, the important characteristics of names in Canto are the lexical rules they follow and the rules for resolving them, which depends on the scope they are in.

 ###7.1 Names

-The lexical rules for names in Bento are fairly standard: names are case sensitive; they may include letters, digits, underscores and dollar signs; they may not start with a digit.
+The lexical rules for names in Canto are fairly standard: names are case sensitive; they may include letters, digits, underscores and dollar signs; they may not start with a digit.
 Keywords in the language such as ```for``` and ```if``` may not be used as names.

 ###7.2 Scopes